Budget Templates

 images for the latest implementation.

-Create a template by adding a note to a category and adding a line that begins with #template
+Create a template by adding a note to a category and adding a line that contains #template

 or #goal